Services

 When should I take a prenatal class?

 Our prenatal classes are offered monthly and we recommend signing up in the third trimester.
-To register please speak with our MOA Amy.
+To register please speak with our MOA Deanna.
 The class takes place on a Saturday from 9am to 3pm.
 The next available prenatal classes are:

 Preference will be given to families receiving prenatal care at Maternity Care Westside, but classes are open to any expectant parents.
 If you are not a patient of ours, please call the clinic to inquire about availability.
 The cost is $100 for six hours of prenatal education.